steverafferty/leadconduit-integrations/index.md

 ## Linting

-A newer part of our standards is running the CoffeeScript [linter](https://en.wikipedia.org/wiki/Lint_(software)) on your code.
+~A newer part of our standards is running the CoffeeScript [linter](https://en.wikipedia.org/wiki/Lint_(software)) on your code.
 This helps enforce coding styles, described in more detail below.
-This hasn't yet been added to our CI process, but should be run by authors prior to submitting PRs.
+This hasn't yet been added to our CI process, but should be run by authors prior to submitting PRs.~

-If many changes are suggested by the linter, as may be the case with older integrations, those changes should ideally be kept in a commit that's separate from the "real" (e.g., bug-fix) changes.
+~If many changes are suggested by the linter, as may be the case with older integrations, those changes should ideally be kept in a commit that's separate from the "real" (e.g., bug-fix) changes.~

-To run the linter, simply type `cake lint` in the module's home directory.
+~~To run the linter, simply type `cake lint` in the module's home directory.~~~

+todo: This sections needs to be updated (or removed), as integrations are no longer being built in CoffeeScript.

 ## Documentation

-Markdown documentation that describes the functionality of the integration should be included in the `docs` subdirectory.
+~~Markdown documentation that describes the functionality of the integration should be included in the `docs` subdirectory.
 See the Zip-Codes.com integration for an example of the template to be used.
-Also, see the [integration cakefile](https://github.com/activeprospect/leadconduit-cakefile/) readme for how PDFs can be generated and uploaded to Google Drive.
+Also, see the [integration cakefile](https://github.com/activeprospect/leadconduit-cakefile/) readme for how PDFs can be generated and uploaded to Google Drive.~~

+todo: This section needs to be updated, as the `docs` directory is now contains metadata.
+Also, it seems that the practice of providing high-level documentation about the integration is now longer in use.

 ## Development Cycle